Feeding Peoria Field

 Refer to our SUPPORT page for more ways to support your Sanctuary such as sponsoring a pig, being a sustainer, getting the sanctuary credit card, or double or triple your donation by using your company's matching gift program.

-Winter is here across the country.
-This winter is suppose to be colder than normal so take special care with your outdoor animals.
+Summer is here across the country.
+This summer is suppose to be warmer than normal so take special care with your outdoor animals.

-Don't forget to provide a dry, cozy, warm, shelter, shade, a sunny area and plenty of water for all of your pets.
-Even in the winter it can be hot in the sun so make sure you have shade and sunny areas.
-It can be cold at night so a good warm shelter is appreciated by all your critters.
+Don't forget to provide a dry, cozy, warm, shelter, shade and plenty of water for all of your pets.
+Even in the summer it can be cold at night so a good warm shelter is appreciated by all your critters.

 Best Friends' Article on the Ironwood Pig Sanctuary